rhelmer/update-client/README.md

 standalone mode.
 When running as an OS service is supported, the request will be re-tried at the configured interval.

-### Using the update client from an application.
+### Using the update client from your application.

-The `./examples` directory contains simple applications written in different programming languages that show how to use the Application Update client.
+The `./examples` directory contains simple applications written in several popular programming languages that show how to use the Update client.